logo

 Choosing a Certificate in Counseling Degree Program

-Licensure and Careers with a Certificate in Counseling
+Licensure With a Certificate in Counseling

 • Licensed Clinical Supervisor (LCS)*